 In the Real Pasifik TV show, the food culture of centuries emerges as the driving force of innovation in food security.

-Pacific Voyagers Charitable Trust will help develop and support future initiatives that increase the level of food sovereignty in the Pacific Islands.
-We also support Zoomslide in the ongoing production of Real Pasific, and it’s distribution to the world.
+Pacific Voyagers has helped develop and support initiatives that increase the level of food sovereignty in the Pacific Islands.

 Pictures credit for pictures used on the Food Sovereignty site: Zoomslide